 Instructions

-- Cook the orzo in salted boiling water with a bay leaf until al dente.
-Drain, rinse with cold water, and toss with a little oil.
+- Boil the Orzo: Cook the orzo in salted water with the bay leaf until al dente.
+Drain, rinse briefly with cold water, and toss with a splash of oil to prevent sticking.
+Discard the bay leaf.

-- In a large serving bowl, whisk together the grated Parmesan, lemon zest, and extra virgin olive oil to make the dressing.
-Season well.
+- Whisk Dressing: In your main serving bowl, combine the grated Parmesan, lemon zest, and 6 tbsp extra virgin olive oil.
+Season generously.

 Notes